 Adopting an account-based focus requires marketers to shift from “traditional” lead-based metrics to account engagement, pipeline influence, and revenue impact.
 This can prove difficult for even the most seasoned account-based marketers.

-That’s why we’ll show you how to measure ABM programs more effectively, making sure you don’t miss out on the credit you deserve for building an impressive ABM strategy.
+That’s why we’ll show you how to measure an ABM program more effectively, making sure you don’t miss out on the credit you deserve for building an impressive ABM strategy.

 Before we get into how you can improve your ABM measurement, see where you fall on the ABM readiness assessment that we developed with TOPO.
 From there, jump to that section to discover how to best measure your account-based program and show your influence on pipeline and revenue.